cnaphan/osler-mb/README.md

 * Receiving events and translating them into the canonical format
 	* RestIn.msgflow - Receives events via REST and puts them on the incoming queue
-	* SoapIn.msgflow - Receives events via SOAP, strips the SOAP envelope and adds them to the incoming queue
+	* SoapIn.msgflow - Receives events via SOAP in the PFM format, strips the SOAP envelope and adds them to the incoming queue
 	* TwsIn.msgflow - Receives events via SOAP in TWS format according to BPM's WSDL, strips the SOAP envelope and adds them to the incoming queue

 * Processing the event